 Effect of body mass index on pregnancy outcomes: a prospective observational study from a rural south Indian tertiary care setting

-Background.
-The effect of body mass index (BMI) on pregnancy outcome is not well established especially in a south Indian population.
+Objective.
+The effect of body mass index (BMI) on pregnancy outcome is not well established especially in a South Indian population.
 This study aimed to assess the link between maternal BMI and pregnancy outcomes.

 Materials and Methods.
-A prospective observational study was conducted among 150 pregnant women subjects in a south Indian tertiary care center for a period of 6 months after obtaining ethical approval.
+A prospective observational study was conducted among 150 pregnant women subjects in a South Indian tertiary care centre for a period of 6 months after obtaining ethical approval.
 Pregnant women aged 18 or above who were accepted and willing to provide written informed consent were included in the study.
-The relevant data were collected from patients and analyzed using SPSS version 16.
+The relevant data were collected from patients and analysed using SPSS version 16.

 Results.
-A higher proportion of participants (65.3%) had normal BMI, followed by overweight or obese (32%) and only 2.7% were underweight.
+A higher proportion of participants (65.3%) had normal BMI, followed by overweight or obese (32%) and only 2.7% were underweight, during the pregnancy.
 Being overweight was significantly associated with depression (p = 0.032) and gestational diabetes (p = 0.000), but not with gestational hypertension and pre-eclampsia (p > 0.05) in the pregnant woman.

 Conclusions.
 The overweight and obesity were significantly associated with gestational diabetes and depression among pregnant women.